 Indicated 1.4 percent lower

-of a downturn in spending brought on by the euro zone debt
+The German retailer reported a worse-than-expected 35 percent plunge in third-quarter profit, feeling the full force of a downturn in spending brought on by the euro zone debt crisis.

 Indication not available